Restoring the world. Here.

 Meanwhile, Ballantine will work with both students and local practitioners to apply for the permits required to do the actual restoration.
 The bulk of that work, which involves restoring hydrology and native vegetation, will occur during summer 2015; it, too, is funded by the alumna gift.

 “Because of this one alumna, we have an unbelievable opportunity to move science and the practice of restoration forward—while also preparing students as leaders in an emerging field,” Ballantine added.

-In late April, Ballantine’s students hosted a Restoration Showcase attended by the South Hadley Conservation Commission, President Lynn Pasquerella ’80, and other members of the campus community.
+In April 2014, Ballantine’s students hosted a Restoration Showcase attended by the South Hadley Conservation Commission and many members of the campus community.
 At the event, Jazmin Locke ’14 showed attendees how to take a soil core and do a field analysis of key properties.
 Nearby, Claudia Mazur ’16 demonstrated the use of a probe that measures key water quality variables.

 “I am extremely proud of how the students collaborated on original and challenging work.
 Along the way, they transitioned from consumers of information to doers and producers of information,” says Ballantine.

-She’s also pleased that this year’s class plans to stay involved with the project.
+She’s also pleased that the 2014 class plans to stay involved with the project.
 “Like last year’s group, they’ve really bonded over this chance to, as one of them puts it, help heal the planet.”

 As for what’s ahead, Ballantine sees student involvement continuing “forever.”
 She is eager for people from across campus and from local communities to lend their expertise and enthusiasm to the restoration.

 She added, “It’s thrilling that their findings will contribute to broader understanding of ecosystem science and restoration practices.”